shawnmckinney/py-fortress/README-CLI-AUTH.md

     check
     failed
     ```
-   _Although the auditor role is still assigned to the user, its deactivated from the session so user cannot perform as one._
+   _Although the auditor role is still assigned to the user, it's deactivated from the session so user cannot perform as one._

 10. **add** - access_mgr.add_active_role - auditor: